-- 1. Ms. Content & Complacent is resisting the truth about the need to live a healthy lifestyle.
-The underlying reasons are fear, denial and ignorance. - 2.
+- Ms. Content & Complacent is resisting the truth about the need to live a healthy lifestyle.
+The underlying reasons are fear, denial and ignorance.
+See attached script - 2.
 Ms. Discontent is genuinely interested in losing weight, but is ashamed of her appearance.
-She doesn't exercise, avoids health clubs, parks, jogging suits, leotards and swimwear. - 3.
+She doesn't exercise, avoids health clubs, parks, jogging suits, leotards and swimwear.
+See attached script. - 3.
 Ms. Vanity is getting married in 3 months.
 She needs to lose 25 pounds in order to fit into her size 14 wedding dress.
 She has decided that she will begin her weight loss program tomorrow.
 After all, what difference will it make to wait just one more day she only has to wear the dress once!
+See attached script.

-How should each of these women address their problems?
+Leader: Ask participants: How should each of these women address their problems?
 What should each woman do in order to become Fine, Fit and Fabulous?